Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

-# Contributing to Data Hub in a Box
+# Contributing to MarkLogic Data Hub

-Data Hub in a Box welcomes new contributors.
+MarkLogic Data Hub welcomes new contributors.
 This document will guide you through the process.

  - [Issues and Bugs](#issue)